 BONUS: How to Control Odour from Mould Growth

-To control the odour resulting from mould growth, first, you must follow all the steps mentioned above to prevent the growth and spread of mould.
+To control the odour resulting from mould growth, first, you must follow all the steps mentioned above to prevent the growth and spread of mould and try to avoid using a mould remover as much as possible.
 Don’t forget to keep the room well ventilated and install a dehumidifier to reduce moisture within the room.
 Ventilation will also keep the room smelling fresh by dissipating the musty smells resulting from mould growth.

 If the smell still lingers, deep clean the carpets and upholstered furniture—on a dry and breezy day so that the fabrics will dry quickly—and clean and declutter every space.
 Stacks of papers and books can trap moisture, so it is essential to dispose of as much clutter as possible from every corner of the room.